472mbah/house-prices/README.md

 <h2>Key areas</h2>
 <ul>

-	<li>DataProcessing.ipynb - which is where the data analyses took place</li>
+	- DataProcessing.ipynb - which is where the data analyses took place
-	<li>Renders a server which can be used to request the predictions</li>
+	- Renders a server which can be used to request the predictions
-	<li>FrontEnd/index.html - Web form to get the predictions</li>
+	- FrontEnd/index.html - Web form to get the predictions

 </ul>